MintyTrebor/NodeDSF/Node-Red/Flows/DWC_Plugin/readme.md

-These flows demostrate how to create HTML based interfaces for Node-DSF's optional plugin.
+These flows demonstrate how to create HTML based interfaces for Node-DSF's optional plugin.

 2 Nodes are added: